 This multilingual glossary defines 100 key terms used in European education and training policy.
 It is in six languages: English, Spanish, German, French, Italian and Portuguese.
 This glossary is an updated and extended version of the ‘Terminology of vocational training policy’, 2004.

 This multilingual glossary (2014) defines 130 key terms used in European education and training policy.
-It is an extended and updated version of ‘Terminology of European education and training policy(link is external)’ (2008) and ‘Terminology of vocational training policy’ (2004).
+It is an extended and updated version of ‘Terminology of European education and training policy’ (2008) and ‘Terminology of vocational training policy’ (2004).
 It considers new priorities of European union policy, mainly in skills and competence needs analysis.
 New definitions have been developed with experts from Cedefop.

 This glossary defines a selection of terms used in the field of vocational education and training (VET) policy in Europe.
 It is intended for researchers and practitioners and more generally, for all those involved in VET policy.
 It is in six languages: English, French, German, Czech, Hungarian and Polish.